The basics of signal amplification

 Keep all signal wiring short.
 If you need to run it some distance, use twisted pair or coax.

 Make sure you have a good, low-impedance ground path that is uninterrupted and physically close to any high-speed signal lines.
 This will limit stray electric and magnetic fields.
-A fully-fledged ground plane or metal shielding can limit some types of RF issues, too.
+A fully-fledged ground plane or metal shielding can limit some types of issues, too.

 Don’t use trashy power supplies.
 That includes no-name USB wall warts.
 As a last resort, batteries will always provide cleaner power than a switching power supply.